bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.4 - 2019/06/06 =
+* Tweak - You can choose the columns to display in the customer booking list ([bookingactivities_list columns="..."], [see the docs](https://booking-activities.fr/en/docs/user-documentation/get-started-with-booking-activities/display-customers-bookings-list-on-the-frontend/))
+* Tweak - You can display other's bookings in the customer booking list ([bookingactivities_list user_id="all"], [see the docs](https://booking-activities.fr/en/docs/user-documentation/get-started-with-booking-activities/display-customers-bookings-list-on-the-frontend/))
+* Fix - Pagination error if multiple customer booking lists were displayed on the same page
+* Fix - PHP warning when deleting expired booking groups
+* Fix - Label "for" and field "id" attributes sometimes mismatched
+* Fix - Couldn't translate cancel dialog button
+* Fix - Events not loaded if "Load events every" option < number of days in the calendar view
+* Fix - The event specified in URL was not selected by default on WC product variation page
+* Fix - JS error if the event specified in URL was not on the calendar
+* Fix - Some {user_...} notification tags didn't work with WC orders
+* Fix - Display WC user data only if the booking was made with WC or if these are the only available data
+* Fix - Filtering bookings by in__booking_id or in__booking_group_id was not always accurate
+* Optimization - Make sure booking system attributes are formatted only once
+* Dev - Hook for booking system data
+* Dev - Changed the way the customer booking list is generated (more hooks and possibilities)
+* Dev - Always refresh the whole row after a booking action

 = 1.7.3 - 2019/05/10 =
 * **Breaking change** - Optimization - "Expired" and "Removed" bookings will be permanently deleted 10 days after their expiration date